sbcshop/Pico_Cell_4G_Software/README.md

 ### 1. How to Install Boot Firmware in Pico

 - Mostly, Pico Cell 4G will be provided with firmware pre-installed, so you can skip this step if firmware is already present and directly jump start programming by following the below Step 2.
 - In this case, you want to add **MicroPython firmware** in device.
 First, you need to *Press and Hold* the **BOOT** button, and then, without releasing the button, connect it to PC/laptop using Type C cable.
-Check below image for reference,
+You have to use **RP2040 USB** for firmware and coding purpose.

 - Now your device is in boot mode, and you will see a new mass storage device named "RPI-RP2" as shown in the below figure.
   <img src= "https://github.com/sbcshop/PiCoder-Software/blob/main/images/RPI_folder.jpg" width="720" height="360"/>